 The feature is still in the alpha stage at Elementor.
 Other builders have been using this new procedure for some time and all builders will offer it in the future.
 It is therefore worth adopting the new working method into the workflow as quickly as possible.

-It is less important to use CSS-Flexbox and/or CSS-Grid, but rather to avoid nesting.
-Theoretically, even a table-based layout from the 2000s can be optimized by "de-nesting".
+It is less important to use CSS Flexbox and/or CSS Grid, but rather to avoid nesting.
+Theoretically, even a table-based layout from the 2000s can be optimised by “de-nesting”.

 The right WordPress theme

 There are thousands of themes for WordPress.
-Surely they're all already optimized for performance, right?
+Surely they are all optimised for performance, right?
 Wrong.
-Most themes focus on looking pretty.
+Most themes concentrate on looking pretty.
 That makes sense from a sales perspective.
 Themes are mainly selected for their attractiveness.
-Very few WordPress themes really focus on making lean code a priority - or as far as Page Builder is concerned: generating lean code.
+Very few WordPress themes really prioritise lean code – or as far as Page Builder is concerned: generating lean code.

 The vast majority of websites use images.
 Larger images often look better, but also increase loading times.
 Smaller is better, but regardless, there are a lot of tips to keep in mind: